mwarger/twind/docs/contributing.md

 # Contributing

-If you have made it this far then thanks for checkin gout Twind.
+If you have made it this far then thanks for checking out Twind.
 We hoped you have enjoyed learning about Tailwind-in-JS and would love to hear what you think!

 Please show your appreciation by sharing the project on twitter or by starring it on GitHub.